543x/GoogleCloud/docs/Cloud/Algo VPN.md

 Installing WireGuard is a little more complicated on older version of macOS.
 See [Using macOS as a Client with WireGuard](docs/client-macos-wireguard.md).

-If you prefer to use the built-in IPSEC VPN on Apple devices, or need "Connect on Demand" or excluded Wi-Fi networks automatically configured, then see [Using Apple Devices as a Client with IPSEC](docs/client-apple-ipsec.md).
+If you prefer to use the built-in IPSEC VPN on Apple devices, or need "Connect on Demand" or excluded Wi-Fi networks automatically configured, then see [Using Apple Devices as a Client with IPSEC].

 ### Android Devices